 - 1/4 tsp Cinnamon

-- 1 tbsp Chia Seeds
+- 1 tsp Chia Seeds see note 4

 - Add all ingredients in order listed to a high speed blender, then blend on high until ingredients are well combined and the mixture has a smooth and creamy consistency.

-- Nutrition is a rough estimate.
+- Nutrition: Nutrition information is a rough estimate based on one smoothie.